SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To add a new configuration from a file follow these steps:

 1. Click **Add configuration snapshot** at the top-right of the Configuration Repository.
-2. In the upcomimg dialog box enter a unique name and optional description for the configuration.
+2. In the upcomimg window enter a unique name and optional description for the configuration.
 3. In the Device Type field enter a device type.The device type can be found in the Info tab of the target device.
 4. Select the configuration snapshot file by uploading or choosing a file or providing an external URL.
 5. Cick **Add configuration snapshot** to save your settings.